avigad/mathematics_in_lean_source/README.md

 This repository is used to generate the textbook and user repository for [Mathematics in Lean](https://leanprover-community.github.io/mathematics_in_lean/).

-Our build process applies a rudimentary Python script to marked up Lean files to generate
+Our build process applies a rudimentary scripts to marked up Lean files to generate
 - source files for the textbook,
 - Lean exercise files, and
 - Lean solution files,